HU90m/fusesoc-examples/prims_lib/README.md

 ![A graphical representation of the toy example](doc/toy_example.svg)

-The top level (`hugom:example:top`) depends on two multiplier IP blocks.
+The top level (`hugom:example:top`) depends on two multiplier IP blocks: `hugom:multiplier:array_multiplier` and `hugom:multiplier:wallace_tree_multiplier`.
-`hugom:multiplier:array_multiplier` only requires the adder primitive, so depends only on `hugom:prims:adder`.
+The array multiplier only requires the adder primitive, so depends only on `hugom:prims:adder`.

 The dotted line around `hugom:prims:adder`, and all other cores in it's `hugom:prims` library, denote these are abstract cores without any real implementation.
 They then depend on their possible implementations, which either come from either the `hugom:prims_generic` or `hugom:prims_specific` libraries.

-The `hugom:multiplier:wallace_tree_multiplier` not only depends on an adder module but also half and full adder modules.
+`hugom:multiplier:wallace_tree_multiplier` not only depends on an adder module but also half and full adder modules.
 Instead of having to specifying all the dependencies, it can depend on `hugom:prims:all` to declare that it depends on all modules provided by the primitives library.

 A useful feature is for a primitives library to be able to implement only a subset of the primitives required by a primitives library, and then be able to specify an implementation to fall back on for the primitives that it doesn't implement.